MIDL-Conference/midl-website-2021/pages/registration.md

 * **Students:** We offer student discounts.
 To prove your student status, please provide a signed letter from supervisor (or other official) or a copy of your student ID.
 You need to be a full-time student at the time of registration.
 <!--* **PostDocs:** We offer a discount for early-career postdoctoral researchers (max. two years after degree conferral) when registering for virtual participation.
 To prove your status, please provide an official document stating the date your degree was conferred.-->

+**Scholarships:**
+MIDL aims at providing as open as possible access to scientific research.
+Especially early career scientists in/from lower income countries without extensive travel funding may struggle to pay for conference fees.
+We therefore have a limited amount of scholarships in the form of registration fee waivers for student attendees.
+The selection process is aimed to balance the academic profile, motivation, and diverse background.
+Therefore students from low income countries will be preferred.
+To apply please use [this application form](https://forms.gle/G8Vdr1Li2WGUJSny5) by July 2nd.

 <!-- break lists -->

 * By registering to the conference attendees confirm that they accept the [Code of Conduct](/code-of-conduct.html).